Preserve Funding for Sexual Assault Crisis Services

 Ensure Justice for Victims and Survivors of Child Sexual Abuse

 Support the recommendations of the Governor’s Victims’ Rights Enforcement Advisory Commission report, including removal of the statute of limitation in child sexual assault cases and development of a statewide taskforce to adopt best practice for the investigation and prosecution of sexual assault cases.

-Adopt an Affirmative Consent Policies for all Colleges & Universities
+Adopt Affirmative Consent Policies for All Colleges and Universities

 Codify current practices of using an affirmative consent standard with regard to sexual assault in student conduct codes and to ensure that students and faculty are educated on the expectation of acquiring affirmative consent: “active, unambiguous and voluntary agreement by a person to engage in sexual activity with another person that is sustained throughout the sexual activity and may be revoked at any time by any person.”

 As a member of the Connecticut Campaign for Paid Family Leave establish a paid family leave program in the state for workers to take time out of work to care for themselves or family members.

 Sexual assault crisis services are the only programs in Connecticut that specialize in both the counseling and advocacy needs of sexual assault victims.
 Rape Crisis funding supports the vital work of CONNSACS’ nine community-based sexual assault crisis services programs, including statewide hospital and court accompaniment, support groups, and crisis counseling for survivors of sexual violence and their loved ones.
 Last year, funding for programs was cut in the state budget for the first time in 20 years while the number of victims and survivors that are served continues to rise.
 Funding should be restored and increased to best meet the needs of the women, men and children who seek services and support after surviving sexual abuse and trauma.